coletdjnz/yt-dlp-get-pot/README.md

 ## Installing

+> ![IMPORTANT]:
-> Note: this repository only contains the client-side plugin for yt-dlp!
-It does not contain an implementation to retrieve PO tokens.
-You will need to install a provider plugin in addition to this plugin.
+> This repository only contains the **client-side plugin** for yt-dlp!
+> It does not contain an implementation to retrieve PO tokens. **You will need to install a provider plugin in addition to this plugin.**

 Requires yt-dlp `2024.08.XX` or above.